Great Plains Health Behavioral Health

 Great Plains Health Behavioral Health - North Platte, NE

 Great Plains Health Behavioral Health is a detox and addiction treatment facility located at 601 West Leota Street in the 69101 zip code of North Platte, NE.
 As a detox center, it offers benzodiazepines detox, meth detox and alcohol detox.
-The treatment program at Great Plains Health Behavioral Health includes hospital inpatient treatment, general outpatient treatment and hospital inpatient detoxification.
-Great Plains Health Behavioral Health offers treatment to seniors, people with dual diagnosis treatment and adult women.
+The treatment program at Great Plains Health Behavioral Health includes hospital inpatient treatment, general outpatient treatment and outpatient methadone/suboxone treatment.
+Great Plains Health Behavioral Health offers treatment to adult women, seniors and people with trauma.
 It accepts women and men into their treatment and detox program.

 Address: 601 West Leota Street, North Platte, NE 69101